Our Nation’s National Parks are treasures. They are national parks for a reason, their scenery, views and grandeur.

 “On Tuesday, a 43-year-old Mississippi woman and her six-year-old daughter were snapping a selfie in front of a wild bison when the massive animal attacked.

-The woman, who had her back turned to the bison even though it was barely six yards away, tried to flee but was overtaken by the bison and tossed into the air, according to the Associated Press.
+The woman, who had her back turned to the bison even though it was barely six yards away, tried to flee but was overtaken by the bison and tossed into the air.
 The unidentified tourist was taken to a clinic nearby and treated for minor injuries.